Google Translate Alignment

 advocacy at Hill Days reflect her commitment to driving forward the quest for

 inclusivity and equity in our society.
-Her suggestions for additional support and resources highlight the necessity for societal change, from enhancing public transport to increasing available mental health supports and ensuring fair employment practices, especially for those with communication differences.
+Her suggestions for additional autism support and resources highlight the necessity for societal change, from enhancing public transport to increasing available mental health supports and ensuring fair employment practices, especially for those with communication differences.

 Alden’s story serves as a poignant reminder of the resilience and determination of individuals with multiple disabilities.
 Her courage and advocacy contribute to inspiring positive change and driving forward progress for years to come.
 We extend our deepest appreciation to Alden for sharing her story and insights.